 Can taking ondansetron during pregnancy cause other pregnancy complications?

-Studies did not find a higher chance of miscarriage, prematurity (being born before 37 weeks of pregnancy), or low birth weight when women used ondansetron during pregnancy.
+Studies did not find a higher chance of miscarriage, premature delivery (being born before 37 weeks of pregnancy), or low birth weight when women used ondansetron during pregnancy.

 At higher doses, there have been reports that ondansetron use might cause a heart rhythm problem (called QT interval prolongation) in the person taking ondansetron.
 In severe cases, this could become an abnormal heart rhythm known as Torsades de Pointes.
-You can discuss how to monitor for QT interval prolongation with your health care provider.
+You can discuss how to monitor for QT interval prolongation with your healthcare provider is you are using this medication.

 There have been no studies in humans looking at the use of ondansetron during breastfeeding.
 Studies in animals suggest that ondansetron enters breast milk, but the effects of ondansetron on a breastfeeding infant are not known.
-Although ondansetron has been used in infants with no harmful effects reported, it is not approved for use in infants less than 1 month old.
 If ondansetron use is necessary, this is not a reason to stop breastfeeding but a different drug may be considered, especially while breastfeeding a newborn or preterm infant.
 Be sure to talk to your health care provider about all your choices for breastfeeding.

 What if the father of the baby takes ondansetron?